The AHS Awards

 Named after Liberty Hyde Bailey (1858-1954), horticulturist, educator, author.
 First awarded in 1958.

-Emerging Horticultural Professional Award
+*NEW for the 2017 awards cycle.* Emerging Horticultural Professional Award

 Given in the early stages of an individual's career, this award recognizes significant achievements and/or leadership that have advanced the field of horticulture in America.